 And probably paid full price.

 Which made me laugh even more.

-I love him so much but an interior decorator he is not.
+I love him so much, but as an interior decorator, he is not.

 As evidenced by the aforementioned end tables.

-Now don’t get me wrong, I am not a furniture purist but these end tables are end tables in the most basic form.
+Now I am not a furniture purist, but these end tables are end tables in the most basic form.

 They have four legs and they hold things.